ownport/kvlite/README.rst

 kvlite is small open-source library for storing documents in SQL databases.
 Only three methods are needed to manipulate documents in database: get(), put(), delete().
 At the moment supported MySQL and SQLite databases only.
 A document can be string, list/tuple or dictionary.
 Default serialization is based on cPickleSerializer methods but of course it is possible to define own serialization to store data in kvlite databases.

+Terminology:
+- A document is a string, list/tuple, dictionary or any structure which can be serialized by cPickle or JSON
-A collection is a group of documents stored in kvlite, and it can be thought of as roughly the equivalent of a  table in a relational database.
+- A collection is a group of documents stored in kvlite.
+It can be thought of as roughly the equivalent of a table in a relational database.

 Installation
 ============

 To install kvlite you just need to copy two files: kvlite.py and kvlite-cli.py.
-Second one is optional and it will be needed only if you need to have access to kvlite collections via console.
-Also kvlite-cli.py can be used as example how to use kvlite library.
+Second one is optional and it's needed only if you need to have access to kvlite collections via console.
+Feel free to use kvlite-cli.py as example how to work with kvlite library.

 If `pip <http://www.pip-installer.org/>` installed in your system, you can install kvlite via